FlickerSoul/universe.observer/pages/posts/2025/swift-package-cxx-introp/index.md

 let span = data.bytes // Value of type 'Data' has no member 'bytes'
 ```

 So maybe this feature isn't shipped until future release?
-Let see then. :)
+Let's see then. :)